 Blog

-E-invoicing becomes mandatory in Germany – get ready for the upcoming change
+E-invoicing becomes mandatory in Germany – get ready for the change

 Starting from 2025, companies operating in Germany must be able to receive e-invoices compliant with the EN16931 standard.